ikeda042/GeneralDataAnalyses/README.md

 The exponential phase in this case is where OD600 is in between 0.01 and 0.10, therefore we only focus on the area.

-Assume that the cell math icreases ecponentially at the phase, we set a fitting model given by:
+Assume that the cell math icreases exponentially at the phase, we set a fitting model given by:

 $X = e^{\mu t + \theta}$